Why an international UNESCO-UIA competition?

 The International Union of Architects has many years of experience overseeing and assisting in the organisation of international competitions in architecture and urban planning.
 In 1956, delegations of practicing architects from all over the world drew up a set of standard regulations for international competitions in architecture and urban planning, which UNESCO subsequently ratified.
 The framework and objectives embodied in the UNESCO Regulations have endured for more than sixty years, prioritising equal treatment, transparency, qualified adjudication, quality and innovation.
 The experience and authority conferred on UIA by UNESCO allows us to serve as a reference in terms of ethics and prestige in the realm of international architecture and urban planning competitions.
 Support from the UIA gives organisers access to architects and architecture students as well as to media and professional institutions worldwide.

 The UIA promotes excellence in architecture, sustainability and cultural diversity.
 Student and professional international architecture competitions endorsed through the UNESCO-UIA International Competitions Programme have taken place all over the world and have resulted in some of the most iconic edifices of the 20th century.
 The experience and authority conferred upon the UIA by UNESCO in 1956 allow us to serve as a reference in terms of ethics in the realm of architecture and urban planning competitions globally.

 The UIA also advises on the organisation of international architectural prizes.
 Launched by public or private organisms these prizes spotlight specific architectural realisations, materials, technologies, themes, or research.
 UIA-endorsed architecture prizes have taken place all over the world.

 Did you know...

-that all of the following buildings were realised through international UNESCO-UIA architecture competitions?
+The following buildings were realised through international UNESCO-UIA architecture competitions:

 • Sydney Opera House, Australia, Jørn Utzon architect (1956)